Shopify/Klint/docusaurus/docs/2-core-concepts/klint-context.md

 # The Klint Context (K)

-The Klint Context, typically named `K`, is the enhanced canvas context that provides all drawing and utility functions.
+The Klint Context, typically named `K` in the documentation, is the enhanced canvas context that provides all drawing and utility functions.
+All the functions, patterns and plugins in Klint always reference this context, so you can always use any functions in any situations as long as you can reference it.

-## What is the K Object?
+## What is the Klint Context Object?

 The `K` parameter passed to your `setup`, `draw`, and `preload` functions is an enhanced version of the HTML Canvas 2D context.
 It includes: